sourcebots/docs/reference.md

   - `servo_boards`: a dictionary of connected [Servo Board](#robotservoboard), using their serial numbers as keys.
   - `servo_board`: the first indexed [Servo Board](#robotservoboard).

 ---
 ###  robot.Servo
-Class that represents a servo
+Class that represents a servo.
 - **Properties**
   - `position`: the position of the servo.
 Should range between -1 and 1.

 ---
 ###  robot.ServoBoard
-Class representing a servo board
+Class representing a servo board.
 - **Properties**
   - `ports`: returns a list of up to sixteen [servos](#robotservo), indexed by port number.
   - `serial`: Serial number for the board as a string.